 Since students use various strategies, teachers must be able to assess work without use of a teachers manual.
 Teachers also need to be familiar with standards across several grade levels.
 Here are some example tasks from Jo Boaler’s site, YouCubed.org

-As you move to a hands-on approach, starting with personalized learning can help.
+Before focusing on the hands-on approach, it may help to start with personalized learning.
 The data generated will help you better understand student difficulties.
-Facilitating work on a platform can be a good introduction to being a guide-by-the-side.
+And facilitating work on a platform can be a good introduction to being a guide-by-the-side.

 By combining scope-and-sequence with personalized learning, teachers can better meet student needs.
 This insight into student strengths and gaps can help in planning whole class instruction.
 Scaffolding strategies can provide access to the content for an even wider range of students.